Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 ## Compatibility:

 - 100% compatible with [UCP Patch](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Community%20Patch%20Team).
+- Should be compatible with most other mods, as long as they do not modify the *Tinderbox/Hornet/Twister Firing Mode*.
 - Just be aware from the following:
   - This mod use the following Firing Mode: Tinderbox/Hornet/Twister, so if you use any mod wich changes the attributes from any of these Firing Mode, it will affect this mod, and obviously the Firing Mode of the *SMG Hyperion Splish Splash*.
 In this case, just revert the modification done previously to these Firing Mode.
   - This mod use Grenade Damage for the Splash Format, so if you are going to use the *SMG Hyperion Splish Splash* with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.